 Recipe Time: Egg & Veggie Cups

-Let me introduce you to my absolute favorite solution for chaotic mornings: egg and veggie cups.
-These little protein powerhouses have saved more rushed mornings than I can count, and they're about to become your new best friend too.
+One of my favorite options for chaotic mornings: egg and veggie cups.
+These little protein powerhouses have saved more rushed mornings than I can count.

 Makes 12 cups

-1 cup dark leafy greens, chopped (kale, chard, or spinach)
+• 1 C dark leafy greens, chopped (kale, chard, or spinach)

-1 cup other veggies, chopped (bell pepper, broccoli, tomatoes, carrots, mushrooms, artichoke, asparagus, zucchini)*
+• 1 C other veggies, chopped (bell pepper, broccoli, tomatoes, carrots, mushrooms, artichoke, asparagus, zucchini)*

 Optional add-ins:

-For veggies that hold more water, like tomatoes and mushrooms, lightly sauté them a few minutes before adding to egg mixture.
+Note: If using veggies that hold lots of water, such as tomatoes and mushrooms, lightly sauté them a few minutes before adding them to your raw egg mixture.

 What I love most about this recipe is that it's basically a template.
 Got picky eaters?
 Stick with mild veggies like bell peppers and zucchini.
 Want to use up whatever's languishing in your crisper drawer?
 Perfect - this recipe is forgiving.